Carl Petersén (army officer): Career

 He became a second lieutenant in the Uppland Artillery Regiment (A 5) in 1903 and was promoted to lieutenant in 1906.
 He attended the Royal Central Gymnastics Institute in 1907.
 Petersén was major and instructor in the Persian Gendarmerie from 1911 to 1913 and participated in the Gallipoli Campaign in 1915.
 The same year he was promoted to captain in the Swedish Army and did the certificate exams for balloon license.
 Petersén participated in the Finnish Civil War in 1918 as a lieutenant colonel in the White Guard.

 He was then attaché in Warsaw from 1919 to 1920, was in the Commission Concerning the Exchange of Greek and Turkish Populations from 1923 to 1925, the Bulgarian Refugee Commission from 1926 to 1928, in Syria in 1929 and the League of Nations border control commission in Syria and Iran in 1932.
 In 1932, Petersén was promoted to major in the Swedish Army.
 He was Head of Department at the International Red Cross in Paris from 1921 to 1937, the general secretary of the Royal Swedish Aero Club from 1937 to 1939 and was legation counsellor in Berlin and worked at the B Department of the Ministry for Foreign Affairs from 1939 to 1940.
 Petersén was head of the intelligence agency C-byrån from 1940 to 1946.
 In 1944, he led the Swedish side of the Operation Stella Polaris.

 During the war, Petersén and his colleague Algot Törneman had organised private arms trades.
 They had sold weapons via a private firm, Skandiastål, to the Norwegian and Danish resistance movements.
 After the war Petersén moved to Switzerland where he continued to represent the weapons firm Skandiastål.
 He became a major in the reserve of Bergslagen Artillery Regiment in 1945 and a lieutenant colonel in 1947.
 Petersén later served as secretary general of the International Road Transport Union in Geneva.

 Personal life

 Petersén got engaged to Esther Warodell (1886–1978) on 23 August 1909 and they married on 22 February 1910.
 Esther was the daughter of Oscar Andrén (1858–1918) and his wife Ellen Andersson (1863–1952).
-Esther was adopted by her stepfather Carl Warodell (1847–1902), a captain of the Göte Life Guards.
+Esther was adopted by her stepfather Carl Warodell (1847–1902), a captain of the Göta Life Guards.

 One daughter was born in Tehran, Iran on 19 October 1912.
 They also had on son, ambassador Carl Henrik Petersén (1914–1976).
 He had a total of four children: Carl Henrik, Ingeborg, Rurik and Kerstin.